IgniteUI/indigo-design-docfx/README.md

 ```

 The command takes an adittional argument --lang [ en | jp ] to serve either the English or Japanese version.

-Note: if you get an error when starting the server, it could be related to this [bug](https://github.com/IgniteUI/igniteui-docfx/issues/735).
-Please run `choco install docfx --version 2.26.4.0 --force` for a working project.

 ## Building the Static Site